Vargasavour Recipes

 How to Make Date Nut Bread

-2. Mix the Wet Ingredients: Stir in the olive oil, brown sugar, egg, and vanilla until fully combined.
+2. Mix the Wet Ingredients: Immediately add the olive oil, brown sugar, egg, and vanilla to the soaked dates and mix until fully combined.

-3. Combine and Fold: Whisk the flour, baking soda, baking powder, and salt, then stir into the wet mixture just until combined; fold in the walnuts.
+3. Combine and Fold: Whisk the dry ingredients separately, then stir them into the date mixture just until combined.
+Fold in the chopped walnuts.

 Top view of a date nut bread slice with chopped dates and walnuts on a white plate, Mediterranean diet snack

-Storage: I wrap the loaf tightly and keep it at room temperature for a couple of days.
-For longer storage, I slice it first and freeze the pieces so I can thaw only what I need.
+I wrap the completely cooled loaf tightly and keep it at room temperature for up to two days.
+For longer storage, I slice it first and freeze the individual pieces so I can thaw only what I need.

 Try These Bread Recipes Next!